What is Scientific Management Theory?

 8. Benefit to customers:

-With the help of scientific management theory there is triple benefits for the consumers.
-Consumers pay fewer prices and are able to get best quality products.
+With the help of scientific management theory, there are triple benefits for the consumers.
+Consumers pay fewer prices and are able to get the best quality products.
 They are also able to attain better living standards.

 9. Efficiency increased: